Department of Electrical and Computer Engineering

 EE 2213.
 Electric Circuits and Electronics.
 (3-0) 3 Credit Hours.
 (TCCN = ENGR 2305)

-Prerequisites: PHY 1963 and concurrent enrollment in, or completion of, EGR 2323.
+Prerequisite: PHY 1963 and completion of or concurrent enrollment in EGR 3423.
 Principles of electrical circuits and systems.
 Basic circuit elements (resistance, inductance, mutual inductance, capacitance, independent and dependent controlled voltage, and current sources).
 Topology of electrical networks; Kirchhoff's laws; node and mesh analysis; DC circuit analysis; operational amplifiers; transient and sinusoidal steady-state analysis; AC circuit analysis; first- and second-order circuits; application of Laplace transforms to the analysis of RLC circuits.
 (Formerly EE 2214.
 Credit cannot be earned for both EE 2213 and EE 2214.)
 Generally offered: Fall, Spring.
-Course Fees: LRE1 $25; STSE $30; DL01 $75.
+Course Fee: LRE1 $25; STSE $30; DL01 $75.

 Prerequisite: Completion of or concurrent enrollment in EE 2513.
 Introduction to digital design techniques.
-Implementation of basic digital logic and hardware; combinational circuits, flip-flops, registers, sequential circuits and state-machines.
+Implementation of basic digital logic and hardware; combinational circuits, flip-flops, registers, sequential circuits and state machines.
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRE1 $25; STSE $10.
+Course Fee: LRE1 $20; STSE $10.

 EE 2513.
 Logic Design.
 (3-1) 3 Credit Hours.

-Prerequisites: EE 1322 and completion of or concurrent enrollment in CS 2073 or CPE 2073.
-Number systems, Boolean algebra, combinational and sequential circuit design; and minimization and implementation.
+Prerequisite: EE 1322 and completion of or concurrent enrollment in CS 2073 or CPE 2073.
+Number systems, Boolean algebra, combinational and sequential circuit design, and minimization and implementation.
 One hour of problem solving recitation per week.
 Generally offered: Fall, Spring.
-Course Fees: LRE1 $25; STSE $30; DL01 $75.
+Course Fee: LRE1 $25; STSE $30; DL01 $75.

 EE 3113.
 Electrical and Computer Engineering Laboratory I. (1-6) 3 Credit Hours.

 Prerequisites: EE 2423, EE 2513, and completion of or concurrent enrollment in EE 3313.
 Introduction to basic measurement equipment and techniques; use of circuit simulation tools; comparison to empirical performance of simple circuits using discrete devices and circuits; simple subsystem circuit design; introduction to automated data acquisition; and laboratory technical communication.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
-Course Fees: L001 $30; DL01 $75.
+This course has Differential Tuition.
+Course Fee: L001 $30; DL01 $75.

 EE 3213.
 Electromagnetic Engineering.
 (3-1) 3 Credit Hours.

-Prerequisites: EGR 3323 and PHY 1963.
+Prerequisite: EGR 2313 and PHY 1963.
 Review of vector calculus, electrostatics, magnetostatics, electrodynamics, electromagnetic waves, dielectrics, boundary conditions, and RLC circuits.
 Selected other topics include wave guides, anisotropic crystal optics, transmission lines, fiber optics, reflection and refraction, and special relativity.
 One hour of problem solving recitation per week.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
+This course has Differential Tuition.
 Course Fee: DL01 $75.

 EE 3223.
 C++ and Data Structures.
 (3-1) 3 Credit Hours.

-Prerequisite: EE 3463.
+Prerequisite: EE 2583 (or EE 3463 in previous catalogs).
 Review of C++ non-OOP concepts, object-oriented programming, inheritance, virtual functions and polymorphism, and operator overloading.
-In-depth study of data structures including stacks, queues, linked lists, trees, binary trees and its application to binary search trees and sorting.
+In-depth study of data structures including stacks, queues, linked lists, trees, binary trees, and their application to binary search trees and sorting.
 One hour of problem solving recitation per week.
 Generally offered: Fall.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 Prerequisite: EE 3223.
-Programming low-level interfaces of Linux using Python; learning basics of Linux utilities and Python, interfacing to services in the underlying Linux kernel using Python’s system programming tools, supporting for running programs covering threads, process forks, processing files and directories and networking with pipes, socket, and queues in Python.
-Two hours of lecture, one hour of recitation and one hour of programming lab per week.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+Programming low-level interfaces of Linux using Python; learning basics of Linux utilities and Python; interfacing to services in the underlying Linux kernel using Python’s system programming tools; support for running programs covering threads, process forks, processing files and directories, and networking with pipes, socket, and queues in Python.
+Two hours of lecture, one hour of recitation, and one hour of programming lab per week.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 EE 3313.
 Electronic Circuits I. (3-1) 3 Credit Hours.

-Prerequisites: EE 2423 and PHY 1963.
-P-N junctions; diode circuits; BJTs and FETs; application to digital and analog circuits; and use of circuit simulation software to solve simple circuits.
+Prerequisite: EE 2423.
+P-N junctions, diode circuits, BJTs and FETs, application to digital and analog circuits, and use of circuit simulation software to solve simple circuits.
 One hour of problem solving recitation per week.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 3323.
 Electronic Devices.
 (3-0) 3 Credit Hours.

 Prerequisites: CHE 1103 and EE 2423.
 Introduction to semiconductor materials, fundamentals of quantum mechanics and carrier phenomena, operating principles of P-N junction diodes, metal-semiconductor contacts (Schottky diodes), bipolar-junction transistors, field-effect transistors, photodetectors and optoelectronic devices.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 3413.
 Analysis and Design of Control Systems.
 (3-1) 3 Credit Hours.

-Prerequisites: EE 3423 and EGR 2213 for electrical engineering majors; EGR 2513 and EE 2213 for mechanical engineering majors.
+Prerequisite: EE 3423 for electrical engineering majors; EGR 2513 and EE 2213 for mechanical engineering majors.
 Modeling, analysis, and design of linear automatic control systems; time and frequency domain techniques; stability analysis, state variable techniques, and other topics.
 Control systems analysis and design software will be used.
 One hour of problem solving recitation per week.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 EE 3423.
 Mathematics in Signals and Systems.
 (3-1) 3 Credit Hours.

-Prerequisites: EE 2423 and EGR 2323.
-Basic concepts, mathematical representation of signals and systems, graphs of functions, elements of complex numbers, partial fraction expansion, properties of basic functions, including sinusoidal and complex exponential signals, phasors, time and amplitude transformations of signals, properties of signals and classification of systems, Dirac delta function, step function, convolution integral, impulse response, frequency response function for linear time invariant systems, differential-equation models, response to real sinusoidal signals, ideal filters, periodic functions and Fourier series, continuous-time Fourier transform, energy and power spectral density functions, Laplace transforms in linear system analysis, differential equations with constant coefficients, and transfer functions.
-One hour of problem solving recitation per week.
+Prerequisite: EE 2423.
+Topics include: introduction and basic concepts, mathematical representation of signals and systems, graphs of functions, elements of complex numbers, partial fraction expansion, properties of basic functions (including sinusoidal and complex exponential signals), phasors, time and amplitude transformations of signals, properties of signals and classification of systems, Dirac delta function, step function, convolution integral, impulse response, frequency response function for linear time invariant systems, differential-equation models, response to real sinusoidal signals, ideal filters, periodic functions and Fourier series, continuous-time Fourier transform, energy and power spectral density functions, Laplace transforms in linear system analysis, differential equations with constant coefficients, transfer functions.
 (Formerly EE 3424.
 Credit cannot be earned for both EE 3424 and EE 3423.)
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 EE 3513.
 Electromechanical Systems.
 (3-0) 3 Credit Hours.

-Prerequisite: EGR 2213.
-Principles of electromechanical energy conversion; polyphase circuits; dynamic analysis and simulation of energy-transfer devices; and power devices.
+Prerequisite: PHY 1963.
+Principles of electromechanical energy conversion, polyphase circuits, dynamic analysis and simulation of energy-transfer devices, and power devices.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 EE 3523.
 Discrete Signals and Systems.
 (3-0) 3 Credit Hours.

 Prerequisite: EE 3423.
-Time and frequency characteristics of signals and systems, sampling, discrete-time convolution, and applications of discrete-time Fourier and Z-transforms to systems.
-MATLAB exercises.
+Topics include: time and frequency characteristics of signals and systems, sampling, discrete-time convolution, applications of discrete-time Fourier and Z-transforms to systems, MATLAB exercises.
 (Formerly titled "Signals and Systems II.")
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 3563.
 Digital Systems Design.
 (2-3) 3 Credit Hours.

-Prerequisites: EE 2511 and EE 2513.
+Prerequisite: EE 2513.
 Introduction to switching theory; design of complex combinational and sequential circuits; analysis of hazards and fault detection, location, and tolerance; and design and verification of complex circuitry using schematic entry, functional modeling, and mixed-mode simulation.
 Generally offered: Fall.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75; L001 $30.

 EE 4113.
 Electrical and Computer Engineering Laboratory II.
 (1-6) 3 Credit Hours.

-Prerequisites: EE 3113, and completion of or concurrent enrollment in either EE 3563 for computer engineering majors or EE 4313 for electrical engineering majors.
+Prerequisite: EE 3113, and completion of or concurrent enrollment in either EE 3563 for computer engineering majors or EE 4313 for electrical engineering majors.
 Complex electronic circuit subsystem design, improving measurement system performance, impact of circuit parasitics, signal integrity, electromagnetic interference, thermal analysis, printed circuit board layout, and technical communication.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
-Course Fees: L001 $30; DL01 $75.
+This course has Differential Tuition.
+Course Fee: L001 $30; DL01 $75.

-Prerequisites: EE 3113, completion of or concurrent enrollment in EE 4753 and EE 4763.
+Prerequisite: EE 3113 and completion of or concurrent enrollment in EE 4753 and EE 4763.
 Power Electronics Laboratory to analyze and test DC-DC converters, voltage mode and current mode control.
 Power Systems Simulation Laboratory to analyze and design power systems that include power flow, transmission line, transient and fault analysis.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: L001 $30.

 EE 4243.
 Computer Organization and Architecture.
 (2-3) 3 Credit Hours.

-Prerequisite: EE 3463.
+Prerequisite: EE 2583 (or EE 3463 in previous catalogs).
 Design of advanced state machines and computer systems, and processor design using computer-assisted design and analysis tools.
 Generally offered: Spring.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 EE 4313.
 Electronic Circuits II.
 (3-0) 3 Credit Hours.

-Prerequisites: EE 3313 and concurrent enrollment in, or completion of, EE 3323.
-Multiple transistor circuits; feedback and frequency response analysis; operational amplifier analysis and design; and introduction to integrated circuit design and analysis.
-Design of analog and digital circuits; and use of circuit simulation software to analyze complex circuits.
+Prerequisite: EE 3313 and concurrent enrollment in or completion of EE 3323.
+Multiple transistor circuits, feedback and frequency response analysis, operational amplifier analysis and design, and introduction to integrated circuit design and analysis.
+Design of analog and digital circuits, and use of circuit simulation software to analyze complex circuits.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 4323.
 Dielectric and Optoelectronic Engineering Laboratory.
 (2-4) 3 Credit Hours.